slim-template/slim/README.md

 #### Ruby attributes

 * Alternative 1: Use parentheses (), {}, [].
 The code in the parentheses will be evaluated.
 * Alternative 2: If the code doesn't contain any spaces you can omit the parentheses.
 * Alternative 3: Use standard ruby interpolation #{}

-  Attributes will always be html escaped.

         body
           table